wolfvictorOSI/Edge-Data-Store-Docs/V1/OpcUa/OpcUaOverview.md

 The OPC UA EDS adapter transfers time-series data from OPC UA devices into Edge Data Store.

 You can add a single OPC UA EDS adapter during installation.
-If you want multiple OPC UA EDS adapters, see [Edge Data Store configuration](xref:EdgeDataStoreConfiguration) on how to add a new component to Edge Data Store.
+To install multiple OPC UA EDS adapters, see [Edge Data Store Configuration](xref:EdgeDataStoreConfiguration) for adding a new component to Edge Data Store.

 As with other EDS adapters, the OPC UA EDS adapter is configured with data source and data selection JSON documents.
 The data source configurations are identical with other adapters, but OPC UA supports an option to generate a data selection file template that you can manually edit and use for subsequent configuration.
 For details, see [OPC UA data selection configuration](xref:OPCUADataSelectionConfiguration).
 Once you create a template file, you can reuse it on both Linux and Windows without changes.